tapjs/tapjs/readme.markdown

 A `/^TAP version (\d+)/` line emits a `'version'` event with a version number or string.

+## p.on('bailout', function (reason) {})

+A `bail out!` line will cause the parser to completely stop doing anything.
+Child parser bailouts will bail out their parents as well.

 ## p.on('child', function (childParser) {})

 If a child test set is embedded in the stream like this: